 HOP is proud to support 30 local veterans and their families with deliveries of food and gift cards during the holiday season through our Veterans Outreach Program.
 Our newest local program, HOP Outdoors, runs summer hiking trips in Utah’s Wasatch Mountains to give underserved local children the chance to get outdoors and build a healthy connection with nature.

 Our stringent commitment to safety means you have access to our medically certified guides before and throughout your trip.
-Our staff also carries emergency medical equipment such as satellite phones and medical kits.
+Our staff also carries emergency medical equipment such as satellite communicators and medical kits.

-World Wide Trekking boasts an extensive support crew for all of our groups ranging from 8 to 12 people.
+World Wide Trekking boasts an extensive support crew and will accommodate any group size.
 At headquarters in Salt Lake City, our staff is dedicated to helping you every step of the way.
 If you’re planning your trip and have questions about which boots to buy, our adventure specialist is just a phone call away.